Last Updated on June 29, 2022 by Rebecca Huff

-If you want a one-hundred percent memory foam mattress that won’t trap body heat, consider the Elite which has gel-infused memory foam quilted into the cover.
-The breathable fabric on top of four layers of memory foam will ensure you experience the most comfortable temperature while you sleep.
+If you want a one-hundred percent memory foam mattress that won't trap body heat, consider a mattress with a gel-infused memory foam quilted into the cover.
+Many have breathable fabric on top of four layers of memory foam will ensure you experience the most comfortable temperature while you sleep.
 Your hips and shoulders will appreciate the soft, supportive foams that don’t suck you in but relieve those pressure points while you sleep.

 In addition, the CertiPUR-US certified foams are made without:

 - PBDEs, TDCPP, or TCEP (”Tris”) flame retardants